rajshahdev/verloop-assignment/README.md

 pip install -r requirements.txt
 </pre>

-To run this project you need to first rename the ".env-example" to ".env" and enter you google api key into the env file.
+To run this project you need to first rename the ".env-example" to ".env" and paste your google api key into the env file.

 ### Run this project
 Type the below command:-